Coal protests in Germany: Climate activists storm Garzweiler mine | The China Post

 Then, suddenly, there is a surge of movement.
 Bands of activists run hand-in-hand toward the pit in their white coveralls.
 The red group has managed to slip through the police cordon and is making its way through a waist-high wheat field toward the edge.

 They chant “onward, onward, end of the line.”
-Red smoke from a number of flares wafts through the air, protest banners flutter in the wind and the helicopter whirs above.
+Red smoke wafts through the air, protest banners flutter in the wind and the helicopter whirs above.
 According to authorities, several police officers were injured.

 Read more: Hambach battle threatens Germany’s environmental image